 Korkeasaari plays an active role in a global network dedicated to preserving biodiversity, breeding endangered species and participating in international programs to re-introduce animals to their natural habitats.
 In particular, Korkeasaari has gained some international renown for its work with big cats, with more endangered snow leopard cubs being born here than in any other zoo.
 It is also the biggest annual donor for the endangered Amur leopard, and works tirelessly for tiger protection in the world.

 Visitors can get to Korkeasaari by ferry from the pier in Hakaniemi or from the Kauppatori or Market Square in the city centre.
 There is also a pedestrian and cycling bridge from Mustikkamaa.
 The ferry from the Market Square runs from May 1st until the end of September, while the Hakaniemi ferry runs from the beginning of June until the end of August.
 Buses to Helsinki Zoo run from the Railway Square.

 There are a number of special events held annually in Helsinki Zoo.
-The first big event is their “Art Meets Sand” sculpture contest which will be held in June from the 23rd to the 26th.
-One of the more interesting events is their Night of the Cats, when Korkeasaari remains open until midnight, with family entertainments on September 4th and 9th of this year.
-There is also a special Korkeasaari Hallowe’en night on the 31st of October.
+Families are welcome to enjoy the Easter Island spring event in Korkeasaari 30th March -2nd of April.
+One of the more interesting events is their Night of the Cats, when Korkeasaari remains open until midnight, with family entertainments on September 7th and 14th of this year.
+There is also a special Korkeasaari Hallowe’en event in October.

 Rovaniementie 29, 97700 Ranua